Ages 16 and up

 - Creating containers out of bark and/or gourds

 Class takes place on our 40-acre property outside of Duvall, WA.
 It will go from 9-5pm Saturday and Sunday.
 No food provided.
-Rustic camping available Saturday night.
 Participants are required to bring a fixed-blade, non-serrated knife to class.
 We will have knives available for purchase ($20-35 depending on the model).
-Part of Sunday will be spent learning how to cook over an open fire and bringing additional food is highly recommended.
-Details will be coordinated on Saturday.
-Please note that not everyone will be able to accomplish all of the above list as some projects require more time than others.
+Please note that not everyone will be able to accomplish all of the above listed, as some projects require more time than others.